strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/file-structure.md

 # Project structure

-By default, the structure of a Strapi project created without the starter CLI looks like the following:

 :::: note
 If the Strapi project was created with the [starter CLI](https://strapi.io/blog/announcing-the-strapi-starter-cli), its structure includes both a `frontend` and `backend` folder, where the `backend` folder has the default structure.